LibreCAD/docs/getstart/install.rst

    $ sudo apt-get update
    $ sudo apt-get install librecad

+The above command will install the most recent version from the LibreCAD GitHub repository.

 .. note:

-The above command will install the most recent version from our GitHub repository.
-Please report any bugs at LibreCAD's GitHub Issues page (see `Getting Help <resource>`).
+Please report any bugs at LibreCAD's GitHub Issues page (see :ref:`Getting Help <resource>`).

 Debian